Home / Learn / Cumulative Grade Checklist: What Risk Can Change?

-What risk can change your cumulative grade result?
-Use this checklist to avoid mistakes, check assumptions, and confirm your outcome before making decisions.
+Check what risk can change your cumulative grade so you can prioritise high-impact assessments and confirm your outcome before acting.

 Answer-First Summary